SummerOfBitcoin/code-challenge-2024-jaoleal/README.md

 ## Evaluation Criteria
 Your submission will be evaluated based on the following criteria:

-- **Score**: Your code output will be scored bases on the fee collected and the amount of available block space utilised. **You must score at least 60 points to pass the challenge.**
+- **Score**: Your code output will be scored bases on the fee collected and the amount of available block space utilized. **You must score at least 60 points to pass the challenge.**
 - **Correctness**: The `output.txt` file must be correctly formatted in the manner described above.
 - **Code Quality**: Your code should be well-organized, commented, and follow best practices.
 - **Efficiency**: Your solution should process transactions and mine the block efficiently.